MohamadNourAldeeb/IamHere/README.md

    Create a `.env` file in the root directory and add the env_example file content and change it as you like:

-   > 💡 This project supports running a local MySQL server without depending on external tools like XAMPP if you want.
+   > 💡 This project supports running a local MySQL server without depending on external tools like XAMPP by make RUN_DB_LOCAL=true and DB_PORT=3307 in .env . the mysql server in main folder just unzip it .

 4. **Start the development server**